 Several weeks ago we received an email from Anis, asking us the difference between “hear” and “listen”.
 So I thought this would be a good idea for a blog post, as many can benefit from this.

 In the Malay language, both words can be translated as “dengar”.
-So it’s understandable why “hear” and “listen” can be mistaken for one another.
+So it’s understandable why “hear” and “listen” are often mixed up.

 But in English, “hear” is a verb that means to sense a sound with our ears, while “listen” is a verb that means to actively focus on a particular sound.